C Container Collection (CCC)

 The Flat Hash Map Interface.

-A Flat Hash Map stores elements by hash value and allows the user to retrieve them by key in amortized O(1).
+A Flat Hash Map stores elements in a contiguous buffer and allows the user to retrieve them by key in amortized O(1).
 Elements in the table may be copied and moved, especially when rehashing occurs, so no pointer stability is available in this implementation.

 #define FLAT_HASH_MAP_USING_NAMESPACE_CCC